Who Can Override a Power of Attorney?

 If you believe that your Power of Attorney has been overruled by someone who does not have your best interest at heart, then you should seek legal assistance to replace the power of attorney with one who is authorized to act on your behalf.

 The best practice for making sure that the Power of Attorney document will remain valid if you become incapacitated or die is to have it notarized so there is no question who has authority to act on your behalf.
 This should also include having a separate Medical Power of Attorney in place.
 Having these documents in place will help ensure that your wishes are carried out and that you have someone who is authorized to make decisions on your behalf.
+Find more essential information on legal documents like Power of Attorney at wkbn.net, ensuring your wishes are respected and protected.

 Conclusion